Transfer Student

 Whether you’re transferring to our main campus from another college or university in the middle of your education or after taking a break from college classes, we’re here to prove that you belong at Campbell.

 Take the next steps to explore opportunities for Campbell students.
-Schedule a visit or request information to learn more about majors and minorscampus life, our unique blend of student clubs and organizations, and Campbell traditions.
+Schedule a visit to campus or request more information about our majors and minors, campus life, our unique blend of student clubs and organizations and Campbell traditions.

 The Transfer Admissions Process & Requirements